openmindednewby/cSharpInterviewPrep/practice/sub-notes/csharp-fundamentals.md

     public decimal Amount { get; }
     public string Currency { get; }
 }

+void Calculate()
+{
+    Money price = new Money(100, "USD");
+    // price is on the stack
+} // stack frame is popped → memory reclaimed immediately
 ```

 **Q: Demonstrate how to reduce copying with `in` parameters.**